 A member may be assigned to work at the discretion of the State providing such work does not adversely affect the injury.

 ARTICLE 30 - Travel, Per Diem and Moving

-Except as specifically provided in this Article, tTravel, per diem and moving allowances shall be paid in accordance with the provisions of the Alaska Administrative Manual (AAM) in effect on the date of travel and shall not be less than the amounts specified in the AAM in effect on June 30, 2010, or the Federal rate when traveling out of Alaska, whichever is higher.
+Travel, per diem and moving allowances shall be paid in accordance with the provisions of the Alaska Administrative Manual (AAM) in effect on the date of travel.